 Is he even still a man?
 Somewhere far off he believes he is, once upon a time he knew he was.
 Now, in this moment, he’s not so sure.
 There isn’t much to corroborate.
 It is dark around him, cloudy, with a violent swirling that obscures everything beyond, like being inside a sandstorm.
 Yet, nothing pelts him, the wind isn’t roaring.
 There is just silence, strange and disconcerting given what his eyes present.
 It causes him to cast them down, not for the first time, certainly more so recently, and he knows not for the last.

 Welcome to Fever Dreams!
 Here is where I experiment with different concepts while on my writing journey.
 Short stories, chapters of larger pieces, and random encounters that I spin into tales are posted below.
-They’re all works in progress, so your feedback and suggestions are always welcome.
+Your feedback and suggestions are always welcome.
 Leave them in the comments or hit me up directly.
 I hope you enjoy!